Language selection

 Frequently asked questions about the School's learning platform

-Q3: What are the benefits of this new learning platform?
+Q1: What are the benefits of this learning platform?

-A3: The benefits of the new learning platform include:
+A1: The benefits of the learning platform include:

 • an easier login—learners can sign in using their GC email address